ardentperf/cnpg-playground/lab/exercise-3-jepsen/README.md

 done
 ```

-- Seeing "No resources found" intermittently is expected and harmless.
-- Press `CTRL-C` to stop the loop when you are done.
+Press `CTRL-C` to stop the loop when you are done.

 You can watch the chaos unfold from `k9s`.
 You will see pods continually being killed and you will see CNPG bringing
 them back online.
 Try using the `l` key to tail the logs for postgres pods during chaos testing.